U.S. Route 29 in Alabama: Florida state line through East Brewton

 US 29 enters downtown Flomaton in a concurrency with SR 113 from a bridge over a large railroad yard north of Century, Florida.
-Descending from that bridge over both the railroad yard and Ringgold Drive, the route is named Sidney E. Manning Boulevard, and has its first intersection with Church Street.
-The road briefly runs straight north for one block between College Street and Poplar Street, then turns back to the northwest.
-Sidney E. Manning Boulevard ends at US 31 and US 29/SR 113 makes a right turn joining those routes in a concurrency, crossing a bridge over Big Escambia Creek.
-Throughout the multiplex with US 31, the road winds along the north side of the Alabama-Florida state line, occasionally making southeast turns.
+Descending from that bridge over both the railroad yard and Ringgold Drive, the route is named Sidney E. Manning Boulevard and has its first intersection with Church Street.
+The road briefly runs straight north for one block between College and Poplar streets and then turns back to the northwest.
+Sidney E. Manning Boulevard ends at US 31, and US 29/SR 113 makes a right turn joining those routes in a concurrency, crossing a bridge over Big Escambia Creek.
+Throughout the multiplex with US 31, the road winds along the north side of the Alabama–Florida state line, occasionally making southeast turns.